ssharoff/ETM/README.md

 python3 data_new.py -c CORPUS.ol -o DATADIR
 ```

+An example is available in the scripts directory.

 The default list of stop words for the first step of BoW processing is for English.
 The scripts directory also has sample stop word lists for other languages, e.g.,
 ```
 python3 data_new.py -c CORPUS-fr.ol -o DATADIR -s stop-fr.txt